 Press samples are exact replicas of the final sellable product, usually in a model's sample size.
 They’re used for photographing promotional material like collection campaigns for advertising, lookbooks, e-commerce and can be loaned to magazines for editorial photo shoots.

-Start managing your sampling processes with your factories right from Techpacker.
+Managing your entire sampling processes with your factories on Techpacker

 Other related articles you may be interested in: